 4.5.3 Operator-defined access categories

-Operator-defined access categories can be signalled to the UE using NAS signalling.
-Each operator-defined access category consists of the following parameters:
+Operator-defined access category definitions can be signalled to the UE using UPDP as specified in annex D. Each operator-defined access category definition consists of the following parameters:

-Editor's note: The encoding of the operator-defined access categories is FFS.

-Editor's note: Whether the operator-defined access categories are sent to the UE in a CONFIGURATION UPDATE COMMAND message, a DL NAS TRANSPORT message or another NAS message is FFS.

-a) a precedence value which indicates in which order the UE shall evaluate the operator-defined categories for a match;
+a) a precedence value which indicates in which order the UE shall evaluate the operator-defined category definition for a match;

-b) an access category number in the 32-63 range that uniquely identifies the access category in the PLMN in which the access categories are being sent to the UE; and
+b) an operator-defined access category number, i.e. access category number in the 32-63 range that uniquely identifies the access category in the PLMN in which the access categories are being sent to the UE; and

 c) one or more access category criteria type and associated access category criteria type values.
 The access category criteria type can be set to one of the following: